 I personally vote for in-depth articles.

-- The freelance translator at home: instructions for use (940 words) was shared many, many times on Facebook.
+- The freelance translator at home: instructions for use (940 words) was shared mostly on Facebook

-- To sign or not to sign: Chris Durban strikes again (2460 words) was shared in several LinkedIn groups and still brings in traffic every day.
+- To sign or not to sign: Chris Durban strikes again (2460 words) was shared in LinkedIn groups

-- Interview with Eve Bodeux: How can freelance translators make the most of LinkedIn (1260 words) was shared in several strange and unidentifiable languages on Twitter.
+- Interview with Eve Bodeux: How can freelance translators make the most of LinkedIn (1260 words) got many retweets

 You can of course vary your types of blog posts.
 You can mix up long copy, short copy, podcasts, how-tos, interviews and so forth.
-For some inspiration, see these two blogrolls: the ATA Blog Trekker and ProZ translation blogs.
+For some inspiration, you can see these two blogrolls: